lucianomuniz/autocomplete-ts/README.md

 ## Example of usage

-When the application is loaded, it will fetch the data from a json file.
+When the application is loaded, it will fetch the data from a json file placed on `/public/files/data.json`.

 Click on the Input Text field and type a string.